rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XPath.md

 When `...` is added after the last parameter in a parameter list, that parameter contains the arguments passed after the previous parameter as an `array`.
-If the variadic parameter is given a type, the elements in that array has that type.
+If the variadic parameter has a type, the elements in that array have that type.

 #### 3.6.2 Simple Inline Function Expressions